christaclark/AustinCodingAcademy/homework/assignment-2.md

 weather info.

+#NOTES ON JSON:

+you can import json into python program in the terminal you can do: json.dumps to export data you can do: json.load to import data

 - - - - - - - - - - - - ANSWER! - - - - - - - - - - - -